 The Lands: Geography

-The Maps (I and II) only depict major locales and otherwise generalises natural characteristics.
+The Maps (I and II) only depict major sites and otherwise generalize natural characteristics.
 A blank part of the map may include small scattered hills or a smattering of sparse woodland.
-Those hills specifically indicated are plateaus (sometimes the foothills of mountain ranges).
+Those hills specifically indicated are plateaus or sometimes the foothills of mountain ranges.
 Forests shown are major areas of dense and permanent woodland.
 Rivers and lakes are shown but never the many hundreds of streams and ponds.
-Finally only the most populous settlements are shown rather than all the tiny villages and hamlets of the Lands.
-For further information on the many nations and city-states referenced herein see Nations & City-States.

-The key regions within the Lands are the Northern Wastes, the Wandering Lands, the Great Ocean, Westara, the Eastern Expanse, the Sundering Steppes, the Golden Plains, and the Southern Desert.
+The key regions within The Lands are the Northern Wastes, the Wandering Lands, the Great Ocean, Westara, the Eastern Expanse, the Sundering Steppes, the Golden Plains, and the Southern Desert.
 These and their major features will now be described...

 The Northern Wastes

-The Northern Wastes are a polar land of permanent snow and frost in which few animals and even fewer humans survive in a life dependent on hunting and fishing.
+The Northern Wastes are a land of permanent snow and frost in which few animals and even fewer humans survive in a life dependent on hunting and fishing.
 This land has the Erimer Sea as its southern border.
 Its only locales of interest are the Twisted Forest and the Wilderfar Mountains.

 Twisted Forest